baioc/clox/README.md

 ## Notes

 Please note that the code here - just like in most Lox implementations - is somewhat lacking in internal algorithmic documentation and relies on the book for that purpose.

-Other than that, it follows a slightly more "disciplined" C style than what is in the book, meaning there are no global variables (global state is only used for the Garbage Collector, with accessor functions) and function-like preprocessor macros are limited to the file where they are defined (macros in headers were substituted by inline functions).
+In this version, there are no global variables (global state is only used for the Garbage Collector, with accessor functions) and function-like preprocessor macros are limited to the file where they are defined (macros in headers were substituted by inline functions).

 ## Licensing